aagarw56/GDGC-Ballers/README.md

 ## Deploying Backend Server
 ### Use hosted backend (Recommended):
 The backend is already deployed on Render -- no setup required.
+(Check if VITE URL correct)
 ### Deploy locally (Optional)
 1. Set frontend/.env.production to:
 ```powershell